shubhamsharma18/python-snippets/README.md

 - Data structures like lists, dictionaries, sets, and tuples
 - Algorithm practice: sorting, searching, recursion, etc.
 - File I/O and exception handling
-- Mini projects and challenges
+- Mini projects and challenges and many more...

 ---